Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 When you are deliberately running in Zone 3 by doing a tempo run or specific threshold or goal pace workout, any mileage that you do in Zone 3 is indeed highly valuable, effective training.

-Where Zone 3 running becomes grey zone training, is when you are supposed to be doing a recovery run or easy run, and you are pushing the intensity too high.
+Where Zone 3 running becomes grey zone training, is when you are supposed to be doing a recovery run or easy run, and you are pushing the training intensity too high.

 Easy runs should be run in Zone 2, not Zone 3.

-When easy runs are run in heart rate Zone 3, your body is having to work too hard, and you are not actually facilitating any type of recovery.
-In contrast, you are further stressing the body and digging yourself into a deeper hole in terms of how much recovery will be needed to get yourself back to 100% for your next hard workout.
+In contrast, you are further stressing the body and digging yourself into a deeper hole regarding how much recovery will be needed to get yourself back to 100% for your next hard workout.

 Two people running in the city.